Joe Parisi: Dane County Executive

 On April 5, 2011, Parisi was elected Dane County Executive with 70.1% of the vote, defeating Eileen Bruskewitz, who garnered 29.8%.
 He began his two-year term on April 18.
 Parisi succeeded Kathleen Falk who retired in the middle of her fourth four-year term.

-Parisi was elected to a full four-year term on April 2, 2013, with no candidates opposing him.

-He was re-elected to County Executive on April 4, 2017 with 98.9% of the vote and no opposing candidates.

-Parisi was re-elected to a third full term on April 6, 2021, defeating Mary Ann Nicholson, an accountant who suspended her campaign after her husband's death but remained on the ballot.
+Parisi was elected to a full four-year term in April 2013, and re-elected in 2017, without facing opposition in either election.
+He was re-elected to a third full term on April 6, 2021, defeating Mary Ann Nicholson, an accountant who suspended her campaign after her husband's death but remained on the ballot.
 Parisi received 78.9% of the vote to Nicholson's 20.9%.